GDIK2022/GDIK-GeoComponent-Suite/README.md

 This part is the content of the [masterportal services.json file](https://www.masterportal.org/files/masterportal/html-doku/doc/latest/services.json.html).
 Every layer specified in this section can be added as background layer by it's id.
 See backgroundLayers property of component part.

+### style
+This part the content of the [masterportal style.json file](https://www.masterportal.org/files/masterportal/html-doku/doc/latest/style.json.html).
+Services of type WFS, GeoJSON, SensorThings or TileSet3D can reference a defined style by adding the property "styleId" to their definition.

 ### Example
 ```
 {